sablier-labs/flow/README.md

 Sender address **must** be checked because there is no `ERC20` transfer in `_create` function.

-In `_cancel` function we can perform both sender and recipient `ERC20` transfers because there is no NFT so we don’t have to worry about [this issue](https://github.com/cantinasec/review-sablier/issues/11).

 ### Invariants:

 _balance = withdrawable amount + refundable amount_